 'Good God it is Jonathan, my dear son!'

 The odd ghost then stared into our eyes, as his gaunt expressions were convincing.
 He seemed to be warning us of something of urgent essentiality that we needed to regard its relevancy at once.
 His words were unintelligible and implicit to be coherently understood.
 However, he did leave behind the telling words in a sheet of unmarked paper that would confound us, within an inconclusive antinomy.

 The peculiar words written vividly were, 'Beware of the Mephistophelian Heretics of the house!'

 Nothing more and nothing less of words were written clearly.
 He quickly disappeared, as Mr Hartford implored him to stay.
 The medium was also imploring him to stay and to then communicate with us.
 But he left, as he looked behind and sensed the presence of another spirit nearby.

 'Do not go Jonathan yet, for your father wishes to speak with you!'
 Madam Pasternack had entreated.

 'Jonathan, my boy, do not quit, I implore!'
 Mr Hartford ejaculated.

+There was nothing that either of them could do to prevent his unexpected departure.
 Mr Hartford had attempted to rise to his feet, but Madam Pasternack told him to not rise, as she was still in her deep half-conscious state.